-Many OSSEC users start of running with active response disabled to ensure that the OSSEC agent does not affect the server especially when running in a live production environment.
+Many OSSEC users start off running with Active response disabled to ensure that the OSSEC agent does not affect the server especially when running in a live production environment.
 Once you have an understanding of the number of alerts and types of alerts you are seeing, it is a good idea to enable Active response.

 The advantages of running OSSEC on your servers are pretty obvious, especially when you start to get a few alerts, even if they are false positives.
 It is a quick and easy way to ensure that any "interesting" changes or security events are noticed by sending an email to the configured email address.
-Blocking is simply the next step in defence.
+Blocking is the next step in defence.
 If services are being brute forced, then you can block an IP address that is performing the brute force.

-After configuring OSSEC in a default configuration with active response disabled you will need to enable by modifying two sets of configuration parameters in the
+After configuring OSSEC in a default configuration with Active response disabled you will need to enable it by modifying two sets of configuration parameters in the